cksystemsteaching/selfie/README.md

 ### On Mac OS X / 64-bit Linux

-On Mac OS X and 64-bit Linux, you may use the following command to compile `selfie.c`:
+On Mac OS X as well as on 64-bit Linux (requires gcc-multiarch), you may use the following command to compile `selfie.c`:

 ```bash
 clang -w -m32 -D'main(a, b)=main(int argc, char **argv)' -o selfie selfie.c